functional-architecture/functional-architecture.github.io/patterns/make_illegal_states_unrepresentable.md

 by the model, so they have to be adhered to by users of the model, which introduces implicit coupling.
 The invariants have to be described outside of the programming language facilities, for instance in a comment.
-These descriptions can therefore get out of sync with the code.
+These descriptions can get out of sync with the code.
 Since the invariants aren't machine checked they are a common source of bugs.